CovertLab/borealis/README.md

 # Change Log

+## v0.3.0 - 2020-02-14
+* Move the setup files from `borealis/installation/` to `borealis/setup/`.
+* Add a `fireworker --setup` option to print the setup path to simplify the steps to copy those files when setting up a server Disk Image.
+* Add a `fireworker -l <launchpad_filename>` option for compatibility with `lpad`.
+The default is back to `my_launchpad.yaml`.
+* Add a `gce -l <launchpad_filename>` option, like `lpad`, to read the db name, username, and password when creating VMs.
+The default is `my_launchpad.yaml`.

 ## v0.2.1 - 2020-02-13
 * Bug fix in the `gce_my_launchpad.yaml` fallback code.

 ## v0.2.0 - 2020-02-13
-* Read launchpad config info from `gce_my_launchpad.yaml` if possible, falling back to `my_launchpad.yaml` for compatibility.
+* Read launchpad config info from `gce_my_launchpad.yaml` if possible, falling back to `my_launchpad.yaml` for compatibility with previous releases.
 This lets people use one launchpad config file for their GCE workflows and another one for their other workflows.
 * Improve the server installation steps and augment the `fireworker --help` text to display its directory.